Last Updated on July 21, 2021 by Sarah

 - Water contamination can also occur on the way into your home, via old plumbing or leaking pipes. or through increasing environmental pollution.

-- There are also toxins in tap water which are, in fact, completely unregulated.
+- There are also toxins in tap water which are unregulated.

 Whilst these pollutants won’t likely do you much harm short term, research is increasingly suggesting they can contribute to a host of health problems long term.
 These health problems can range from minor conditions such as dry skin and hair to more serious conditions such as respiratory and reproductive problems or even cancer.